Beyond Chunking: Discourse-Aware Hierarchical Retrieval for Long Document Question Answering: Experiments

 \subsection{Discussions}

+\paragraph{RQ1: Is DISRetrieval effective for handling extremely long documents?
+Tab~\ref{tab:narrative}} We evaluate our method on NarrativeQA, which contains exceptionally long documents (average: 51,372 words, maximum: 346,902 words) that exceed most generative models' context limits.
+DISRetrieval achieves superior performance across all metrics, outperforming the widely-used flatten-chunk baseline by +1.15\% BLEU, +1.89\% ROUGE, and +1.46\% METEOR.
+Notably, both DISRetrieval and RAPTOR substantially outperform flatten-based methods, confirming that structured approaches are more effective than flat for extremely long document retrieval.
+However, DISRetrieval's discourse-aware structure provides consistent advantages over RAPTOR's semantic clustering approach.

+\paragraph{RQ2: Is precise evidence retrieval essential for effective question answering?
+Tab~\ref{tab:retrieval}} To evaluate the importance of precise evidence retrieval, we compare three context settings using Llama3.1-8B-Instruct: (i) golden evidence, (ii) full document, and (iii) full document augmented with retrieved evidence (highlighted with \textbf{[EVIDENCE] ... [/EVIDENCE]} markers).
+Golden evidence achieves the highest F1 score of 50.71\% with only 129 words on average, significantly outperforming the full document approach (48.81\% with 4,170 words).
+This demonstrates that concise yet accurate retrieval is more effective than using substantially larger context.
+Furthermore, augmenting the full document with our retrieved evidence yields consistent improvements of 0.73-1.39\% across all settings, confirming that precise retrieval enhances performance even when combined with complete document access.
+These results underscore that effective long-document QA systems should prioritize retrieval quality over context quantity.
-\paragraph{RQ1: Is the hierarchical retrieval strategy effective?
-Fig~\ref{fig:ablation}} In Section~\ref{Hierarchical_retreival}, we propose a carefully designed hierarchical retrieval strategy composed of multiple sub-steps and associated methods.
-To assess the contribution of each component, we conduct ablation experiments on the QuALITY dataset to validate the effectiveness of each component in our hierarchical retrieval strategy.
-As shown in Figure~\ref{fig:ablation}, we compare five variants: leaf-only baseline, summary-based retrieval, all filtered-leaves, Top-K with ranking order, and our final Top-K with original order.

-The results reveal three key insights: (1) First, using summaries of intermediate nodes performs worse than the leaf baseline, indicating that preserving original text details is crucial.
-(2) Second, while using all filtered leaves shows slight improvements, it is less effective than selective Top-K methods due to noise from irrelevant content.
-(3) Most importantly, our Top-K origin method, which preserves the natural document flow, consistently achieves the best performance across all settings.
-This advantage becomes more pronounced with longer contexts and better embeddings, demonstrating that maintaining document structure is essential for effective retrieval.
+\paragraph{RQ3: Is the hierarchical retrieval strategy effective?
+Fig~\ref{fig:ablation}} We conduct ablation experiments on the QuALITY dataset to evaluate our hierarchical retrieval strategy.
+We compare five variants: leaf-only baseline, summary-based retrieval, all filtered-leaves, Top-K with ranking order, and our Top-K with original order.
+Three key findings emerge: (1) Summary-based retrieval underperforms the leaf baseline, confirming that preserving original text details is crucial for effective retrieval.
+(2) While all filtered-leaves shows marginal improvements, selective Top-K methods are superior due to reduced noise from irrelevant content.
+(3) Our Top-K origin method consistently achieves the best performance by preserving natural document flow.
+This advantage intensifies with longer contexts and stronger embeddings, validating that maintaining document structure is essential for hierarchical retrieval.